mendix/docs/content/howto/monitoring-troubleshooting/debug-microflows-remotely.md

 #### 3.1.1 Obtain Debugging Credentials from Mendix cloud

-Normally when your application is in the Mendix cloud:
+When your application is in the Mendix cloud:

 1. Open your app in the [Developer Portal](https://home.mendix.com).